TherinS/Pystromo/Pystromo_install_script/pystromo-60-install-README.txt

+2019-08-17
 Use this as a guide to install pystromo-0.6.0.tar.gz

-        ** for Ubuntu MATE 16.04 **
+    ** Assumes Caja file manager is installed ** Ubuntu MATE 16.04 and 18.04
+    Linux Mint MATE

-Put the following files into a folder together: pystromo-0.6.0.tar.gz pystromo_60_install_v2.sh
+-Put the following files into a folder together: pystromo-0.6.0.tar.gz pystromo_60_install_v2.sh
 Pystromo-60-launcher.desktop